harmon-amakobe/katt-receipts/README.md

 # KTR

-Katt Receipts is a video crownd-sourced video annotation service to find "truth."
+Katt Receipts is a crowd-sourced video annotation service to find "truth."